 All dissatisfied agents must be moved in the same round.
 After the round is complete, a new round begins, and dissatisfied agents are once again moved to new locations in the grid.
 These rounds continue until all agents in the neighborhood are satisfied with their location.

-The example below was implemented using HTML5 and jQuery.
-Press Reset to re-initialize the grid and Start to begin the simulation.
-You can experiment with a number of parameters and see how the model behaves.
+You can experiment with the parameters and see how the model behaves.
 For example, increase Similar to 50% and see how that affects the amount of "clumping".
 What happens when Similar is set to 70%?
 What happens when one population is much larger than the other (75/25)?

 Simulation by Frank McCown

-I'd like to thank David Easley and Jon Kleinberg whose excellent book Networks, Crowds, and Markets first introduced me to Schelling's Segregation Model.
+Thank you to David Easley and Jon Kleinberg, whose excellent book Networks, Crowds, and Markets first introduced me to Schelling's Segregation Model.